evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ## Initial conditions

-When using the Euler's method we will need to set the initial conditions, both for the angle and the distance.
+Before applying the Euler's method we will first need to set the initial conditions, both for the angle and the distance.
 We set the initial distance to be equal to the length of the *astronomical unit* (AU), which is the average distance between the Sun and the Earth.
 The first time derivative of the distance, or the speed of the Earth, will be zero.
 Note that this is the speed of the Earth in the direction of the Sun, not the speed in the direction of the orbit.

 ```JavaScript
 // Initial condition of the model